CityTicket fare is $4.50.

-- In order to avoid abuse, CityTicket has a limited ticket refund policy.
-You may apply by mail for a refund within 60 days; a $10.00 service fee per refund transaction will be charged.
+- In order to avoid misuse, CityTicket has a limited ticket refund policy.
+A $10.00 service fee per refund transaction will be charged.
 If there is a possibility that your plans may change, consider purchasing your return ticket later in the day.

 For more information call: